ai4er-cdt/OTP/DOCUMENTATION.md

 ### `ACCESS/`

 This directory contains all major data processing and all modelling experiments for ACCESS.
-Much of this code can be found elsewhere in the repository, but we choose to leave this in its own directory since it is a substantial extension.
+Much of this code has been adpated from code found elsewhere in the repository, and so has been left in its own directory since it is a substantial extension.

 **Found elsewhere in repo:**
-- `MLP.py`:
+- `MLP.py`: A basic multi-layer perceptron architecture, with options for multiple hidden layers with variable numbers of neurons and dropout.
-- `ESN.py`:
+- `ESN.py`: An implementation of an Echo State Network, which is a fully-autoregressive deep learning model used in dynamical systems theory.
+We didn't use this model in our analysis, but its intended use was to help in predicting circulatory tipping points.
-- `SimDataset.py`:
+- `SimDataset.py`: A minimal dataset wrapper for use with a `PyTorch` dataloader.
-- `plotting_utils.py`:
+- `plotting_utils.py`: Contains functions required to generate timeseries comparison plots as shown in the final report, as well as scatter plots to visualise the performance of regression techniques.
-- `utils.py`:
+- `utils.py`: Provides preprocessing functions that are customised to act on ACCESS data, including code to remove the trend and seasonality using an additive model.
-- `train.py`:
+- `train.py`: A common training loop to be used for all neural network models.
+A mean squared error loss is used and AdamW is used for optimizing the model weights.
+Functionality is also provided for saving the model weights and training curve.

 **Unique to ACCESS:**
-- `data_retrieval.ipynb`:
+- `data_retrieval.ipynb`: Used to retrieve ACCESS data from the `data/` folder, preprocess input variables, and calculate the MOC.
+These Xarray dataarrays are then saved to the `processed_data/` folder.
-- `models.ipynb`:
+- `models.ipynb`: Used to construct and fit machine learning models in order to produce the results presented in Section **blah** of our final report.
+Models include (regularised) linear regression, multi-layer perceptrons, echo state networks, gaussaian process regression, and XGBoost.
+Data required to run this notebook is produced by the `data_retrieval.ipynb` notebook.

 # References
 [1] Solodoch, A., Stewart, A. L., McC.
 Hogg, A., & Manucharyan, G. E. (2023).
 Machine Learning‐Derived Inference of the Meridional Overturning Circulation From Satellite‐Observable Variables in an Ocean State Estimate. _Journal of Advances in Modeling Earth Systems_, 15(4), e2022MS003370.